Skip to Content

 2. Add the flour, cocoa powder, sugar and baking powder to a small bowl and mix well.

-3. Add the vegan butter and cream everything together until smooth.
+3. Add the vegan margarine and cream everything together until smooth.
 The batter should look like chocolate buttercream frosting.

-4. Add the plant-based milk and stir again to make a thick batter.
+4. Add the soy milk and stir again to make a thick batter.

 6. Bake in the oven for 20 minutes.
 If using the microwave, fill your mug up no more than halfway and bake for 45-60 seconds.*